 We will demonstrate how you can use the Framework at various touchpoints within the employee lifecycle, and share case studies to highlight the work already done at a number of organisations.

-13:15 – 14:15 Workshop 14 – The power of play – banning beige, boring and boardroom style learning, Annie Clarke, Annie’s Training Company Ltd
+13:15 – 14:15 Workshop 14 (Workshop 2) – The power of play – banning beige, boring and boardroom style learning, Annie Clarke, Annie’s Training Company Ltd

 The session will share the science behind play and the impact creating a brain friendly learning environment has for learners.
 It will share techniques for creating a playful learning environment in a range of situations and detail how to incorporate play into any training session.

-13:15 – 14:15 Workshop 15 – Challenging privilege and the danger of the single story, Clare Pavitt and Sukhi Kainth, Advance HE
+13:15 – 14:15 Workshop 15 (Gateshead Suite) – Challenging privilege and the danger of the single story, Clare Pavitt and Sukhi Kainth, Advance HE

 How do the stories we tell in HE influence the experience of our diverse staff and students?
 Using author Chimamanda Ngozi Adichie’s concept of the single story, this workshop explores how majority group privilege impacts on story-telling and what practical steps we can take to disrupt it.